To reserve a complimentary demo flight in California please contact us.

 The advantages of the reciprocating engines were still there, great fuel economy regardless of how far or how high you flew, you could count on 40 gallons per hour.

 Time has not come out with many refinements to the 421C design.
 Fuselage strakes improve longitudinal stability and main landing gear Speed Covers improve climb, cruising speed and high altitude performance.
 Tuned fuel injectors further improve fuel efficiency and the 421C now can get 7.2 miles per gallon, a 20% improvement from the original design in the late 70’s.

 Today’s energy concerns still keep the Golden Eagle in high regards with the aviation community providing fuel-efficient comfortable cabin-class seating for up to 7 passengers at speeds from 230-260 mph getting very good fuel efficiency.

 The mechanical reliability of the design has not changed and there are many pristine 421C’s flying today with Swiss watch reliability and safety.

 To date, the 421 series aircraft still has the best safety record of any cabin-class pressurized twin-engine ever produced, which says a lot about the whole design and aircraft reliability.

 The availability of the Cessna 421 in the Bay Area for public use is minimal, most are privately owned sitting in private hangars.
-The availability is limited to Premiere Aviation, which offer leasing in 25 hour blocks.
+The availability is limited to Premiere Aviation, which offers leasing in 25-hour blocks.
 Cost for this usage is equal to or LESS than operating costs as reported recently in the Twin Cessna Flyer survey.

 The ability to operate in/out of airports that are 2500’ allows using smaller airports close by, so getting aboard is extremely easy and convenient.